Johor State Route J24

-Jalan Salleh (Johor state route J24) (Jawi: جالن صالح) is a major road in Johor, Malaysia.
+Jalan Salleh, Johor State Route J24 (Jawi: جالن صالح) is a major road in Johor, Malaysia.

 The Kilometre Zero of Jalan Salleh starts at Bandar Maharani, Muar, at its interchange with the Federal Route 5, the main trunk road of the west coast of Peninsular Malaysia.

-Some of the maps also labelled Jalan Salleh as since the Jalan Salleh is connected to Jalan Muar–Labis.
-However, that is incorrect label.
+The Jalan Salleh formerly was part of State Route J32.
+Some of the maps still labelled Jalan Salleh as since the Jalan Salleh is connected to Jalan Muar–Labis.

 History

-The entire route of Jalan Salleh originally is two directional route.
-To solve the traffic congestions at Sultan Ismail Bridge due to the increased traffic flow, the Bentayan Junctions–Jalan Hashim is become one way directions to Labis.
-In the same time the Malaysia Federal Route 5 is changed to one way direction to Malacca for Jalan Abdullah junctions to Sultan Ismail Bridge junctions.
+The entire route of Jalan Salleh was originally a two-way route.
+To solve the traffic congestion at Sultan Ismail Bridge due to the increased traffic flow, the Bentayan Junctions–Jalan Hashim has become a one-way road to Labis.
+At the same time the Malaysia Federal Route 5 was changed to one way direction to Malacca for Jalan Abdullah junctions to Sultan Ismail Bridge junctions.